Reach out to us to test drive the Platform.

 The next step is to add the FASTQ files to your project.
 The other reference files needed for the analysis will be suggested when you set up the workflow.

-To find the FASTQ files necessary for the analysis, click the Files tab on your project dashboard and then +Add files.
+To find the FASTQ files necessary for the analysis, click the Files tab on your project dashboard and then Add files > Public Files.

 For this analysis, we want to use two paired-end files that contain whole exome sequencing data called C835.HCC1143.2.converted.pe_1.fastq and C835.HCC1143.2.converted.pe_2.fastq.

-Select both files and click Copy to Project.
-To return to the Project Dashboard, just close the File window.
+Select both files and click Copy to Project and confirm it.

 It is important to annotate your files with Metadata on the Seven Bridges Platform when you perform an analysis on the Platform so that bioinformatics tools processing files in parallel can group files with identical metadata value(s) in specified fields.